VBlesius/RHRT/README.md

 * all files needed for the [publication](/Paper) in JOSS

 All contents of the repository are licensed under the [GNU GPL v2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).

+Please feel free to submit pull requests and use the issue tracker for issues or problems with the package.
+For any other support or questions please contact [Valeria Blesius](mailto:rhrt@blesius.eu).